Fano varieties with $\mathrm{Nef}(X)=\mathrm{Psef}(X)$ and $\rho(X)=\mathrm{dim}\, X-1$: Finite morphisms between Fano varieties.

-\begin{lemma} Let $Y$ be one of the varieties in Example \ref{exmp-112}.2.
+\begin{lemma} Let $Y$ be a variety constructed by the method of Construction \ref{exmp-112}.2.
 Set $n=\mathrm{dim} \, Y$.
-Assume that $Y$ satisfies the conditions of Theorem \ref{thm-classification}.
-Let $X$ be a Fano variety with Gorenstein canonical singularities such that there is a finite surjective morphism $f:X\to Y$.
+Assume that $Y$ is a variety with locally factorial canonical singularities such that it is smooth in codimension $2$, $\rho(Y) = \mathrm{dim}\, Y-1$ and $\mathrm{Nef}(Y) = \mathrm{Psef}(Y)$.
+Let $X$ be a Fano variety with Gorenstein canonical singularities such that there is a finite surjective morphism $f \colon X\to Y$.
 Assume that the projection from $X$ to $(\p^1)^{n-2}$ induced by $f$ has connected fibers.
 Then $f$ is an isomorphism. \end{lemma}